I am a Computer Science Senior at the Indian Institute of

 Evaluating the incompleteness of machine-generated summaries

-domains such as healthcare, education, and policy, summaries
+In domains such as healthcare, education, and policy,

-that omit or distort key content can appear fluent yet undermine
+summaries that omit or distort key content can appear fluent

-reliability and trust.
-We introduce a Lie Algebra-based Semantic
+yet undermine reliability and trust.
+We introduce a Lie

-requiring no supervision.
-We evaluate our method on UniSumEval
+supervision.
+We evaluate our method on UniSumEval and SIGHT

 rotation invariance, bounded flow magnitudes, and a